-Regular moderate wine consumption has been associated with several health benefits in adult individuals.
-Drinking more than what is recommended in the guidelines will not provide more benefits, only more harm.
-The risk increases drastically with each drink above moderation!
+Regular moderate wine consumption has been associated with certain potential health benefits for adults, particularly those aged over 40 years.
+Drinking more than what is recommended in guidelines will not provide more benefits, however, only harms.
+The risk of harm increases with each drink above moderation.

-Both the amount and the drinking pattern is relevant when considering the health aspects of alcoholic beverages.
+Both the amount consumed and the drinking pattern is also relevant when considering the health aspects of alcoholic beverages.

-Many reports show that even though the European Mediterranean region accounts for the highest alcohol consumption per capita, it is the region where the observed drinking patterns pose fewer health risks; for example, alcoholic beverages are primarily consumed at home with meals, not in bars/restaurants and not without food.
+Many research reports show that even though the European Mediterranean region has high alcohol consumption per capita, it is the region where the observed drinking patterns pose fewer health risks; for example, alcoholic beverages such as wine are primarily consumed at home with meals, rather than in bars/restaurants and or public places without food.

-In fact, harmful drinking patterns are considerably less common in predominantly wine producing countries, where wine is consumed, almost exclusively with meals and the volume of alcohol consumed at each drinking session tends to be much lower than in the Nordic countries, or in the UK and Ireland where the highest levels of binge drinking have been observed.
+Interestingly, harmful drinking patterns are considerably less common in predominantly wine producing countries, where wine is consumed, almost exclusively, with meals.
+The volume of wine consumed on each drinking occasion also tends to be much lower than in the Nordic countries, for example, or in the UK and Ireland where higher levels of binge drinking have been observed.

 In parallel, growing evidence indicates that the Mediterranean diet is beneficial to human health.
-A Mediterranean diet is characterised by a high intake of vegetables, legumes, fruits and nuts, minimally processed cereals, moderately high intake of fish, high intake of olive oil, low-to-moderate intake of dairy products, low intake of meats and a regular but moderate consumption of wine.
+A Mediterranean diet is characterised by a high consumption of fruits, vegetables, legumes, nuts, grains and minimally-processed cereals, and olive oil, moderately high consumption of fish, moderate-to-low consumption of dairy products, low consumption of red meats and meat products, and regular but moderate consumption of wine.

 Traditionally, most European cultures consider wine a refined choice, a view which is consistent with moderate consumption.
-While wine consumption in the EU has fallen considerably over the past 20 years, there has been a gradual increase in the misuse of alcoholic beverages among young people, particularly in the form of "binge drinking".
+While wine consumption in the EU has fallen considerably over the past 20 years, there has been a gradual rise in the abuse and misuse of alcoholic beverages among young adults, particularly in the form of "binge drinking".

-This trend highlights the importance of drinking patterns and the need to promote responsibility and moderation when consuming alcoholic beverages.
+This trend highlights the need to promote responsibility and moderation when consuming alcoholic beverages.

-Governments have set low risk drinking guidelines, where any potential harm to the human body is minimized and any potential benefit is maximized.
-Some guidelines include recommendations to drink with food, to alternate alcoholic and non-alcoholic drinks and ‘to pace’ drinking.
+Governments have set low risk drinking guidelines, where any potential harm to human health is minimized.
+Some guidelines include recommendations to drink alcoholic beverages with food, to alternate between alcoholic and non-alcoholic drinks, and ‘to pace’ drinking.

 Traditionally, most European cultures consider wine a refined choice, a view which is consistent with moderate consumption, nonetheless enormous cross-cultural variations in the way Europeans drink and behave when they drink do exist...